-Oregon Animal Hall of Fame™: 2011 Inductees
+Oregon Animal Hall of Fame™

 The Oregon Animal Hall of Fame™ is the second longest running awards program among veterinary organizations in the country.
-Since the program was started in 1988, the OVMA and the OAHF have recognized dogs, cats, an animal welfare group, a horse therapy group, horses, and one llama!
+Since the program was started in 1988, the OVMA and the AHFO have recognized dogs, cats, an animal welfare group, a horse therapy group, horses, and one llama!
 Animals are inducted into the Oregon Animal Hall of Fame™ during the Oregon Veterinary Conference in Corvallis.
 See below for a list of past inductees.

 The Companion award recognizes animals who have provided a benefit to their human companions or their community.